|Coords: 0, 0

 Besides the 63x63 protected area, the term spawn also colloquially refers to the land extending several hundred blocks in every direction.
 This land is very damaged by creeper explosions and griefers, and at times, all grass within sight of spawn has been destroyed, leaving only barren rock.
 Periodic efforts have been undertaken to restore spawn to its original state by players such as Mattias, Peppy42, Pippenger, Mr. Hole Digger, SilasOfBorg, and others.
 These efforts have been controversial, and some players have worked to destroy the terrain at spawn once again.
 Currently, spawn is in a state halfway between natural terrain and rocky wasteland.
 Despite some pressure from players, the area surrounding spawn has never been reset or moved by the admins.

-Some small buildings and towns exist in this area in a half ruined state- Mr. Hole Digger's Hotel Resort, Castle Firstnight, Westerburg.
+Some small buildings and towns exist in this area in a half ruined state- Wolfbitten and Mr. Hole Digger's The Holee Worlf Hotel Resort, Castle Firstnight, Westerburg.
 The Pyramid of Noob Sacrifice, and various damaged castles and ruined towns.
 There are also structures to be found in the air, including a large obsidian platform that sometimes houses chests and chicken farms.